 Typed Policy Rails

-1. Not yet a jailbreak-resistance result.
-Benchmark transfer is to SEP-style indirect prompt injection (PR5b) and a synthetic multi-span retrieval corpus (PR8b / PR9c).
-PR10 adds a synthetic risk-domain rail (SAFE / SENSITIVE / HARMFUL) on top and clears at 0.995 with the correct trap shape, but is not yet HarmBench / JailbreakBench / XSTest / WildGuard / TensorTrust / BIPIA.
+- Not a jailbreak-resistance result.
+Benchmark transfer so far is to SEP-style indirect prompt injection (PR5b) and synthetic multi-span corpora (PR8b / PR9c).
+PR10 adds a synthetic risk rail, not HarmBench / JailbreakBench / XSTest / WildGuard / TensorTrust / BIPIA.

-4. Capability bound is Wikitext-only.
-No MMLU / HumanEval / IFEval / reasoning bench measured.
-Wikitext perplexity is necessary but not sufficient.
+- Capability bound is Wikitext-only.
+No MMLU / HumanEval / IFEval / reasoning benchmark has been measured.
+Wikitext perplexity is necessary but not sufficient evidence of zero capability tax.

-5. Single architecture family.
-All rungs are Qwen2.5 (0.5B and 1.5B Instruct).
-No Llama / Mistral / Gemma replication yet.
+- Single architecture family, single seed.
+All rungs are Qwen2.5 (0.5B and 1.5B Instruct) at seed 0.
+No Llama / Mistral / Gemma replication, no multi-seed replication yet.

-6. No Lean theorem yet for the forward gate.
-The output-mask soundness theorem is sketched (Attempt 5 in the Explainer) but not written.
+- No Lean theorem yet.
+The output-mask soundness theorem is sketched (forward proposal) but not written.

 The companion text-side RPCG track is separate work with different methods and mostly negative results; claims from that track are not transitively attributed to the policy-rails architecture.